p/vcproj2cmake/tools/git/hooks/README.txt

 launcher script per each hook type, to then launch all hooks serially, in most frequently-failing and least-expensive to most-expensive order.
+Using scriptlets however means that use of exit() in such scripts should already be done in case of failure (otherwise all subsequent scriptlets will get skipped).

 The easiest way to activate hooks is to add symlinks pointing at the existing committed files in this repo, to the .git/hooks/ dir.